 Kirkin’ of the Tartan Service

-9:00am Sunday in the Rural Hill Burying Ground (in the Rural Hill Cultural Center in the event of foul weather)
+9:00am Sunday in the Rural Hill Cultural Center.

 During a Kirkin’ service, an array of Clan Tartans are presented for a special dedication to the heritage of the Scottish descendants at the games.
 The tartans are mostly displayed as flags or banners and carried in procession into the worship service with bagpipes.
 Clan families are honored, with recently deceased members named and marked with roses before a memorial wreath.
 The Kirkin’ at Rural Hill is held in the Rural Hill Burying Ground across from Rural Hill on Neck Road.
 All are welcome to participate.